 Blocked milk duct

-A blocked or plugged milk duct prevents milk flowing freely in an area of the breast and may lead to engorgement.
+A blocked or plugged milk duct prevents milk flowing freely in an area of the breast and may cause local pain and a lump or engorgement.
 See Blocked Milk Duct for causes and treatment ideas.

 An abscess will usually be felt as a painful, swollen lump inside the breast, and a mother may have a high temperature.
 The abscess is a pocket of pus and is more likely to develop following painful engorgement or mastitis that wasn’t treated promptly.
 For more information about diagnosis and urgent treatment see Do I Have a Breast Abscess?